HBO’s ‘Chernobyl’: How Accurate Is The TV Show?

 The Soviet cover-up regarding the incident and Legasov’s recordings as a result of this is also true.
 In fact, two people that were immediately in charge of managing the situation, Viktor Bryukhanov (played by Con O’Neill in HBO’s Chernobyl) and Nikolai Fomin (Adrian Rawlins), were sentenced to 10 years in prison due to their mishandling of the situation.

 Many of the people who appear in Chernobyl are real people who were there during the disaster.
-However, as the Moscow Times points out, Belarussian nuclear physicist, Ulana Khomyuk (Emily Watson), is actually a fictional character.
+However, as the Moscow Times points out, Belarusian nuclear physicist Ulana Khomyuk (Emily Watson) is actually a fictional character.
 Her character is an amalgamation of “the hundreds of scientists that ultimately worked on the problem of Chernobyl.”
 By merging all of these scientists into the one person, HBO has been able to succinctly portray the singular notion of these people.

 Chernobyl is currently airing on HBO every Monday at 9 p.m.until June 3.